Swiss Re shifts $130 billion investments to track ethical indices

-ZURICH Swiss Re (SRENH.S) is switching the entire $130 billion it holds in liquid assets to track ethical indices, the latest move towards principled investments by the insurance industry.
+ZURICH (Reuters) - Swiss Re (SRENH.S) is switching the entire $130 billion it holds in liquid assets to track ethical indices, the latest move towards principled investments by the insurance industry.

 The world's second-largest reinsurer is 90 percent of the way through shifting its holdings from tracking traditional benchmarks, a process it expects to complete by the end of the third quarter in 2017.